3M

 The Minnesota Mining and Manufacturing Company, known today as 3M, is a successful science-based company and global manufacturer of adhesives and other products.
-For many years, 3M used asbestos in its operations.
+For many years, 3M used asbestos in its operations and products.
 When 3M workers and consumers began developing life-threatening asbestos diseases, lawsuits against the company followed.

 FREE Financial Compensation Packet